Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Auto Scaling group, and assign it to an Application Load Balancer.
 Configure a target tracking scaling policy that is based on the average CPU utilization of the Auto Scaling group.
 - [ ] Create a CloudWatch alarm that activates when the EC2 instance's CPU utilization goes above `80%`.
 Configure the alarm to invoke an AWS Lambda function that vertically scales the instance.

 ### A company recently acquired another corporation and all of that corporation's AWS accounts.
 A financial analyst needs the cost data from these accounts.
 A SysOps administrator uses Cost Explorer to generate cost and usage reports.
-The SysOps administrator notices that "No Tagkey" represents `20%` of the monthly cost.
-What should the SysOps administrator do to tag the "No Tagkey" resources?
+The SysOps administrator notices that `No Tagkey` represents `20%` of the monthly cost.
+What should the SysOps administrator do to tag the `No Tagkey` resources?

 - [ ] Add the accounts to AWS Organizations.
 Use a service control policy (SCP) to tag all the untagged resources.
 - [ ] Use an AWS Config rule to find the untagged resources.
 Set the remediation action to terminate the resources.